-By Ordinance No. 2,368 the City Council has established their regular meeting calendar, which provides that unless otherwise approved by City Council action, the Council shall conduct regular meetings in the Council Chambers, at 305 West Third Street on the first four Tuesdays of every month.
+By Ordinance No. 2,949 the City Council has established their regular meeting calendar, which provides that unless otherwise approved by City Council action, the Council shall conduct regular meetings in the Council Chambers, at 305 West Third Street on the first and third Tuesdays of every month.
 Regular meetings begin no earlier than 4:30 p.m.
 Closed sessions are generally held, as needed, at the beginning of the regular meeting.

-No Council meeting will typically be held in the event that a regular meeting of the Council falls on a legal holiday or in the same week of a legal holiday.
-Other meetings throughout the year may be cancelled.
+Regular meetings throughout the year may be cancelled.
 The Mayor and Councilmembers should inform the City Manager's secretary as soon as possible if they intend to be out of town on a set meeting date.